-Whilst they might be one of the smallest fleets in the world, they are certainly one of the most well-known cruise lines with over 180 years of history and an infamous link with the ill-fated ship, Titanic.
+Whilst they might be one of the smallest fleets in the world, they are certainly one of the most well-known cruise lines with over 180 years of history and an infamous link with a rival company that owned the ill-fated ship, Titanic.

 Introduction to Cunard Line

 Cunard Line is a brand of the Carnival Corporation.
 Originally, Cunard Line started as the British and North American Royal Mail Steam-Packet Company over 180 years ago (1840).

 Cunard Line is probably best well-known for their formal nights, extremely decadent and classy ships and also having the only active ocean liner in the world – Queen Mary 2.

 Cunard’s fleet is fairly small but modern and with the addition of the upcoming ship Queen Anne, will continue the tradition of transatlantic and world cruises that they are known for.

 Cunard Ships by Size (from largest to smallest)

 |Queen Mary 2||79,300||2,695||345||18|